2003 Elizabeth II Gold Proof Sovereign

 12,433 gold proof Sovereigns were issued in the year 2003, including those offered in sets.

 For much of its history the modern Sovereign has featured an iconic reverse design, crafted by Italian artist Benedetto Pistrucci.
 His instantly-recognisable Saint George and the Dragon design shows England's patron saint mounted on a horse, slaying a dragon underfoot.

 It's a powerful image that has become synonymous with the gold Sovereign.
 These coins don't carry their denomination on their face as part of their legend like most currency, so the Saint George motif is an easy identifier for many collectors.
 The coin's date appears below the dragon.

 Pistrucci’s reverse is paired with Ian Rank-Broadley's portrait of Her Majesty the Queen.
 In use between 1998 and 2015, this fourth official effigy shows a greater degree or realism than its idealised predecessors.
 Broadley’s initials - IRB - appear below the truncation of Elizabeth II's neck.

 Limited Edition Presentation

-Your 2002 Golden Jubilee proof Sovereign comes in its original packaging from The Royal Mint.
+Your 2003 proof Sovereign comes in its original packaging from The Royal Mint.
 This consists of a velvet lined presentation box in which the coin is presented inside a capsule.
 Also included: a numbered certificate of authenticity.

-All Sovereigns are exempt from Capital Gains Tax as UK legal tender and free from VAT in the UK and EU as investment grade gold.
+All Sovereigns, including those struck in 2003, are exempt from Capital Gains Tax as UK legal tender and free from VAT in the UK and EU as investment grade gold.

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.